hasindu2008/f5c/README.md

 # f5c

 An optimised re-implementation of the *index*, *call-methylation* and *eventalign* modules in [Nanopolish](https://github.com/jts/nanopolish).
-Given a set of basecalled Nanopore reads and the raw signals, *f5c call-methylation* detects the methylated cytosine and *f5c eventalign* aligns raw nanopore signals (events) to the reference k-mers. *f5c* can optionally utilise NVIDIA graphics cards for acceleration. f5c v1.2 onwards support the latest nanopore R10.4.1 chemistry.
+Given a set of basecalled Nanopore reads and the raw signals, *f5c call-methylation* detects the methylated cytosine and *f5c eventalign* aligns raw nanopore signals (events) to the reference k-mers. *f5c* can optionally utilise NVIDIA graphics cards for acceleration. **f5c v1.2 onwards support the latest nanopore R10.4.1 chemistry (make sure to specify --pore r10 if input is FAST5, autodetected for S/BLOW5 input)**.
+For best performance and easy usability, it is recommended to use f5c on [BLOW5 format](https://www.nature.com/articles/s41587-021-01147-4).
+Use [slow5tools](https://github.com/hasindu2008/slow5tools) for FAST5->BLOW5 conversion and [blue-crab](https://github.com/Psy-Fer/blue-crab) for POD5->BLOW5 conversion.

 First, the reads have to be indexed using `f5c index`.
 Then, invoke `f5c call-methylation` to detect methylated cytosine bases.
 Finally, you may use `f5c meth-freq` to obtain methylation frequencies.
 Alternatively, invoke `f5c eventalign` to perform event alignment.
 The results are almost the same as from nanopolish except a few differences due to floating point approximations.